 - Eggs.
 We will use the egg whites and the egg yolks separately.

 - Granulated sugar.
-This will sweeten the soufflés and add structure to the french meringue.
+This will sweeten the lemon soufflés and add structure to the french meringue.

 See the recipe card below for a full list of ingredients and measurements.